Career growth strategies: a research-backed framework for every stage

 Map your transferable skill inventory

-And here’s what’s interesting: the skills that matter most for pivots aren’t technical.
-They’re the thinking and communication skills that transfer across any industry.
+The skills that matter most for pivots are not technical.
+They are the thinking and communication skills that transfer across any industry.
 How you approach problems, how you communicate under pressure, how you build relationships in unfamiliar territory.
 For a detailed framework on managing the emotional side of career pivots, see our guide on career change anxiety solutions.

 Build credibility in the new domain before the pivot

 The smartest career pivoters start building credibility in their target domain while still employed in their current role.
-Ibarra’s research [10] shows that successful transitions follow a three-phase approach: first, map transferable skills; second, build credibility through side projects and volunteer work in the new domain; third, develop industry-specific credentials.
+Ibarra’s 2003 research [10] shows that successful transitions follow a multi-experiment approach: map transferable skills, build credibility through side projects and volunteer work in the new domain, then develop industry-specific credentials.
 The key insight is that arriving as an “informed outsider” with fresh perspective is more powerful than arriving as a learner playing catch-up on fundamentals.

-Take courses.
-Contribute to open-source projects.
-Write about the new domain.
-Attend industry events.
-Build a small portfolio of work that demonstrates you’re serious about the transition, not just daydreaming about it.
-This approach answers a hiring manager’s core question: “Why should I take a risk on someone who’s never done this?”
-You answer it with evidence.
+Take courses, contribute to open-source projects, write about the new domain, attend industry events.
+Build a small portfolio of work that demonstrates you are serious about the transition.
+This approach answers a hiring manager’s core question, “Why should I take a risk on someone who has never done this?”, with evidence rather than promise.

 Career pivots succeed when you build the bridge before you need to cross it.